Turn Your Passion of Reading Into Extra Income

-If you love reading, you don’t have to have to be a professional to turn that passion into making extra income.
+If you love reading, you don’t have to be a professional to turn that passion into making extra income.

-Although many obsessive readers are English majors, teachers, editors or reporters, there are also millions of others who devour and collect books as their primary hobby.
+Although many obsessive readers are English majors, teachers, editors or reporters, millions of others devour and collect books as their primary hobby.

 If books surround you, and you enjoy reading, make your bank account happy with these six proven ways to increase income:

-After reading books, you can receive compensation to write reviews.
-According to Patricia Ann Jones, a book reviewer for The Tulsa World, payment for critiques can vary from $300 for top publications to nothing at all, but companies do pay.
+After reading books, you can receive compensation for writing reviews.
+According to Patricia Ann Jones, a book reviewer for The Tulsa World, payment for critiques can vary from $300+ for top publications to nothing at all, but companies do pay.

 Mike Haaren, co-founder of Staffcentrix and Rat Race Rebellion, reviewed books for Kirkus Media.
-He stated that Kirkus pays $50 per 350-word review, and he read a total of ten books.
+He stated that at the time, Kirkus paid $50 per 350-word review, and he read a total of ten books.

 Many book hoarders have a library, attic or basement full of books.
 They make cash and save space by selling their books.

 Caitlin Pyle established a blog in 2014 called Proofread Anywhere and corrected transcripts for many years.
 She now teaches others to earn money proofreading at Proofread Anywhere.
-Being a professional is not required and she offers a free workshop in addition to paid courses.
+Being a professional is not required and she offers a free workshop and paid courses.

 You can also find proofreading courses on Udemy.com, often on sale for as low as $9.99.

 Specific books are worth quite a bit of money.
 Biblio tells you how much a book is worth.
-Try visiting flea markets, used book stores, and garage sales where rare books get sold for cheap.
-Then resell your bargains at the price they are worth.
+Try visiting flea markets, used book stores, and garage sales where rare books get sold cheaply.
+Then, resell your bargains at the price they are worth.

 Sotheby’s New York sold a rare copy written in 1794 of The First Book of Urizen by William Blake for $2.5 million to a private collector in 1999.
-While you are not likely to come across such a treasure yourself, you can still earn yourself a bit of extra cash while enjoying the thrill of the hunt.
+While you are not likely to come across such a treasure, you can still earn a bit of extra cash while enjoying the thrill of the hunt.

-If you love to read and write, you may consider writing a book and self-publishing on Amazon’s Kindle Direct Publishing platform.
+If you love reading and writing, you may consider writing a book and self-publishing on Amazon’s Kindle Direct Publishing platform.

 According to Publisher’s Weekly, the average book sells 3,000 copies in its lifetime.
 Adam Croft, who began self-publishing mystery novels with Amazon in 2011, made $1.4 million in 2016 after publishing nine books through the years.